Kunoichi (TV series): Participants

 Participants compete for a prize of 2 million yen ($25,497 U.S. dollars).

 Each competition starts with 100 competitors from a range of backgrounds such as actors, comedians, housewives, and athletes, amateur and Olympians alike.
 The competitors are mainly Japanese, but many international competitors have participated.
+Since the 9th tournament, only 50 competitors participate instead likely due to insufficient amount of applicants.